 In May 2016, the department was given accreditation by the United Kingdom Accreditation Service (UKAS) for all activity at the main hospital site at Western Bank, or for hearing tests at the Ryegate Centre.
-The Department is also an acccredited paediatric Bone Anchored Hearing Aid (BAHA) site.
+The Department is also an accredited paediatric Bone Anchored Hearing Aid (BAHA) site.

 The Ear Nose and Throat (ENT) department is co-located with Hearing Services meaning that children attending ENT who need a hearing test can usually have one on the same day as their ENT appointment.

 As children approach 14/15 years of age, we will start the transition process for those requiring on going support at the adult site from the age of 16 years.